EMD: Explicit Motion Modeling for High-Quality Street Gaussian Splatting: Methodology

 \subsection{Integration with Existing Frameworks}

-As mentioned in the introduction, current approaches for street scene reconstruction generally fall into supervised and self-supervised paradigms.
-Having formalized our EMD framework, we now demonstrate its integration into representative methods from both paradigms: StreetGaussian for supervised learning and S3Gaussian for self-supervised learning.
+Current approaches for street scene reconstruction generally fall into supervised and self-supervised paradigms.
+Having formalized our EMD framework, we now illustrate its integration into representative supervised methods.
+Then we further extend EMD into supervised approaches.